Wise School Early Childhood Parent Handbook 2019-2020

 - Please hold your child’s hand when exiting the car and walking to our gates.

-- We ask that you close the gates behind you for safety and supervisory reasons.
+- Close all gates behind you for safety and supervisory reasons.

 Your child must be in GOOD health when left in our care.
 No child will be admitted to school upon morning drop off if they appear ill to the classroom teachers.
-Children must be symptom free for 24 hours before being readmitted to school.
+Children must be symptom free for 24 hours without the aid of medication/fever reducer before being readmitted to school.
 There will be no exceptions.

 Do not send your child to school if: